rmiller715/Cybersecurity-Bootcamp-Project-1/README.md

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because servcies running can be limited, system installation and update can be streamlined, and processes become more replicable.

 The playbook implements the following tasks:
-- installs docker, python, and the docker module.
+- installs docker.io, pip3, and the docker module.
 ```bash
   # Use apt module
     - name: Install docker.io